 This 4.5-hectare parkland in the heart of Orange is named after Captain James Cook and was originally laid out in a traditional Victorian design in 1873, with straight paths and rows of trees.
 Much of the original design is still in place.

-This National Trust area is also home to duck ponds, swings (for kids), an aviary featuring predominantly native birdlife (for bird watchers), the Lattice Fernery (for everyone!) and for the craft lover, there is the Cook Park Guildry.
+This National Trust area is also home to duck ponds, swings (for kids), an aviary featuring predominantly native birdlife (for bird watchers), the peaceful Lattice Fernery and for the craft lover, there is the Cook Park Guildry.

-However you spend your time in Cook Park, be sure to leave time to do the self-guided heritage walk.
-Brochures of the walk are available in the Guildry or from the Orange Visitor Information Centre.
+The self-guided heritage walk is very popular with brochures available in the Guildry or from the Orange Visitor Information Centre.